Hiking the Wahiawā Hills Trail on Oʻahu, Hawaiʻi

 Distance: 4.7 miles / 7.6 km

-That being said, the Wahiawā Hills Trail truly lives up to its name, as the trail constantly gains and loses elevation over the course of the 2.0-mile (3.2 km) loop, which is why I typically think of the Wahiawā Hills as a great workout adventure above all else.
+However, compared to these others, it must be said that the Wahiawā Hills Trail truly lives up to its name, as the trail constantly gains and loses elevation over the course of the 2.0-mile (3.2 km) loop, which is why I typically think of the Wahiawā Hills as a great workout adventure above all else.

 Wahiawā Hills Trailhead Parking